Memory Therapists Association

 The Continuity Center

-ZephyriaMTA headquarters: 200-bed treatment center, research laboratories, training clinic.
-Located in Zephyria specifically to operate under right-to-forget jurisdiction, protected from corporate pressure.
+ZephyriaMTA headquarters and primary training facility: 200-bed treatment center for complex cases, research laboratories, training clinic, anonymized case archive, and legal defense fund offices.
+Located in Zephyria specifically to operate under right-to-forget jurisdiction, beyond corporate pressure.

 Memory Crisis Hotline

-~2,000 calls/month24/7 support for acute memory emergencies.
-Common presentations include post-modification dissociation, identity crisis from learning memories are implanted, and suicidal ideation from retention disorder.
+~2,000 calls/month · 12 min avg wait24/7 support for acute memory emergencies.
+Common presentations: post-modification dissociation, panic following unexpected memory recovery, suicidal ideation from retention disorder, identity crisis from learning memories are implanted, grief following extraction.

 Practitioner Network